Edge precoloring extension of hypercubes

 Let us now consider the case when $e_1$ is adjacent to $e'$, but not incident to $u$.
 Then $e_1$ is not precolored under $\varphi$.
-If $e_1$ is not adjacent to any edge precolored $1$ in $H_1$, then we proceed as follows: let $e_3 \in E(H_1)$ be an edge precolored $1$ that is not adjacent to $e_1$.
-Define a precoloring $\varphi_1$ of $H_1$ from $\varphi$ by removing color $1$ from $e_3$ and coloring all other edges of $H_1$ precolored $1$ by color $3$.
-By the induction hypothesis, the precoloring $\varphi_1$ is extendable to a proper edge coloring $f_1$ of $H_1$ using colors $2,3,\dots,d$.
-Let $f_2$ be the coloring of $H_2$ corresponding to $f_1$.
-From $f_1$ and $f_2$ we define an extension of $\varphi$ by recoloring any edge of $H_1$ that is $\varphi$-precolored $1$ by color $1$, recoloring every edge of $H_2$ corresponding to such an edge by color $1$, recoloring $e_1$ and $e_2$ by color $1$, and thereafter coloring every edge of $M$ by the unique color not appearing at its endpoints.
+If $e_1$ is not adjacent to any edge precolored $1$ in $H_1$, then we proceed as follows: let $\varphi_1$ be the precoloring of $H_1$ obtained from the restriction of $\varphi$ to $H_1$ by removing color $1$ from all edges $\varphi$-precolored $1$.
+Then $\varphi_1$ is extendable to a proper edge coloring using colors $2,\dots, d$.
+By coloring $H_2$ correspondingly, and thereafter recoloring all edges $\varphi$-precolored $1$ in $H_1$ with color $1$, recoloring $e_1$ by color $1$, and recolor $H_2$ correspondingly, we obtain an extension of $\varphi$ by coloring every edge of $M$ by the unique color in $\{1,\dots,d\}$ missing at its endpoints.

-Finally, assume that $e_1$ is adjacent to $e'$, not incident to $u$, but adjacent to some edge precolored $1$ in $H_1$.
-Let $e_3$ be the edge precolored $1$ that is adjacent to $e_1$.
-We shall construct a precoloring $f_1$ of $H_1$ with colors $1,2,3$ satisfying the following: